quartzite

 Where quartzite is found

 Quartzite is typically quarried in large blocks from mountainous areas around the world, including Brazil, India, Norway, and the United States.
-Some of the largest quarries are located in Brazil and India.
+Some of the largest quartzite quarries are located in Brazil and India.
 It is also found in Canada, UK, Germany and the Czech Republic.
 In Ireland, areas of quartzite occur in the west and north-west, with the most prominent outcrop being Errigal Donegal.
 Norway has one of the largest quartzite quarries in the world.
 The Mozambique's highest mountain Monte Binga (2436 m) and the surrounding plateau are composed of very hard, light grey Precambrian quartzite.

 How quartzite is quarried